Fleker/mem-os/README.md

     * Lower-level than I plan on implementing.
 * Separate memory / storage systems
     * As this is simulating a system with a joint memory/storage, this isn't something I plan on implementing.

+## What is that thing?
+This is the mascot of MemOS, MemGiraffre.

 ## Developing for MemOS